kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

 Call the secured endpoints of the HTTPBin Service.

 In the following command, replace the name of the workload's subdomain and domain.
-Send a `GET` request to the HTTPBin Service with the client certificates that you used to create mTLS Gateway:
+Send a `GET` request to the Service with the client certificates that you used to create mTLS Gateway:

 ```bash
 curl --key ${CLIENT_CERT_KEY_FILE} \